MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`configuration`** - **Configuration to Package**<br>
 Input alias: `configurationToPack`. `string`.
 Optional.
 Use when `command = pack`.
 Default value: `$(BuildConfiguration)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-When using a csproj file this specifies the configuration to package.
+When using a `csproj` file, this input specifies the configuration to package.
 <!-- :::editable-content-end::: -->
 <br>